nationalarchives/engineering-handbook/docs/ways-of-working/documentation.md

 ## Standards

-Technical TNA standards are documented in this handbook and the [source code is available on GitHub](https://github.com/nationalarchives/engineering-handbook).
+Technical TNA standards are documented in this handbook whose [source code is available on GitHub](https://github.com/nationalarchives/engineering-handbook).

 These standards SHOULD apply to all TNA projects.